ahmedfgad/GeneticAlgorithmPython/README.md

 - `mutation`: Refers to the method that applies the mutation operator based on the selected type of mutation in the `mutation_type` property.
 - `select_parents`: Refers to a method that selects the parents based on the parent selection type specified in the `parent_selection_type` attribute.
 - `best_solutions_fitness`: A list holding the fitness values of the best solutions for all generation.
-- `best_solution_generation`: The generation number at which the best solution is reached.
+- `best_solution_generation`: The generation number at which the best fitness value is reached.
 It is only assigned the generation number after the `run()` method completes.
 Otherwise, its value is -1.
 - `cal_pop_fitness`: A method that calculates the fitness values for all solutions within the population by calling the function passed to the `fitness_func` parameter for each solution.

 Next, the steps of using the PyGAD library are discussed.